I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 You've got the Afghan army with its entire 215th Corps based in Hellman province with more than 18,000 soldiers.

-And yet hundreds of Taliban fighters here and there, according to this piece in the post, just overrun them.
+And yet, hundreds of Taliban fighters here and there, according to this piece in the Post, just overrun them.

 They are beating for them.

-And now you have Afghans, uh Afghanis and parts of Marja, for example, hoping for the return of U.S. troops and British forces because they do not believe that their own indigenous forces can get it done.
+And now you have Afghans, Afghanis and parts of Marja, for example, hoping for the return of U.S. troops and British forces because they do not believe that their own indigenous forces can get it done.

 This is all the same stuff we've been hearing for years, by the way.

-The Afghan forces don't have the they don't have the logistics capability, they don't have the equipment they need.
+The Afghan forces don't have the logistics capability.

 I mean, this is a long haul.

-This is tough getting this force up to Speed.
+This is tough getting this force up to speed.

 And they're now saying that not only are they not up to speed, but they're in danger in places of being overrun.